 The same thing happened during the French Revolution.
 Marx noted it and then forgot about it.

-Power-drunk American information elites never tire of toasting their “triumph” over Communism.
-Yet, despite their ragged masses, Russia and China have amassed enough nukes to protect themselves against any but the most suicidal opponent.
+Power-drunk American elites never tire of toasting their “triumph” over Communism.
+Yet, despite their ragged masses, Russia and China have amassed enough nukes to protect themselves against all but suicidal opponents.
 Communism has served its main purpose.
 Consequently, it is being sloughed off like an old snakeskin.

 Even though Capitalism is just as necrotic, we refuse to let drop this rotten appendage and graft something healthier to the stump.
 We persist instead in absorbing its gangrene toxins, and intend to transfuse that stinking pus into ex-communist societies, to their obvious detriment.